A person presents a breakdown of ad spend on a screen to a group seated around a table.

 • Relatable Products: Awareness works well for everyday items like snacks or clothing.

-• Youthful Audiences: Younger demographics often value playful, lighthearted branding.
+• Youthful Audiences: Younger demographics often appreciate playful, lighthearted branding.

 When to Skip the Jokes